maybebyte/anthesis/why-openbsd.md

 This might sound strange.
 Surely Linux supports more hardware, no?
 The key is that when OpenBSD supports a piece of hardware, it supports it really well.
-Things that are often a struggle to set up on minimalist Linux distributions are a piece of cake on OpenBSD.
+Things that are often tedious to set up on minimalist Linux distributions are a piece of cake on OpenBSD.
 Power management, CPU frequency scaling, and hibernate + suspend are easily handled by [`apmd(8)`](https://man.openbsd.org/apmd), for example.